Powers of Attorney: Introducing The Two Types

 A continuing power of attorney for property: This gives your attorney authority over all or some of your finances and property except the authority to make a will on your behalf.
 It allows for the management of your finances and property on your behalf while you are still mentally capable of managing your own affairs, but also lets your attorney continue acting for you if you become mentally incapable of managing your finances and property.
 It can be “specific” or “limited”, giving authority to your attorney for a limited task like selling a house or giving them authority for a specific period of time.
 A continuing power of attorney for property takes effect as soon as you sign it.
 In some cases, it is possible to have the power of attorney come into effect only when you become mentally incapable.
 This must be specified in the document and in advance.

-Why Should I Hire A Personal Injury Lawyer?
+Why Should I Hire A Toronto Will Lawyer?

 Deciding what happens after your death and choosing the right person to act on your behalf are very important decisions.
 Things needing a great deal of thought and consideration, De Rose Lawyers can help tailor wills and powers of attorney to your specific individual needs.